inducingchaos/altered-raycast-extension/NOTES.md

 - Best fuzzy search, check obsidian's implementation
 - Workings of turbo repo
 - Watch Theo's video on HTTP and compare Mintlify and Fumadocs
+- Start with local-first approach that syncs to db for absolute speed

 Consider choices (after research):